 DISCUSSION

-In this study, we aimed to compare the speed of three encryption algorithms, AES, ChaCha20, and Blowfish, when applied to text files of various lengths.
-Our findings revealed that ChaCha20 was the fastest encryption algorithm, showcasing consistently faster encryption and decryption times compared to AES and Blowfish.
+In this study, we aimed to compare the speed of three encryption algorithms, AES, ChaCha20, and Blowfish, when applied to text files of various lengths.Our findings revealed that ChaCha20 was the fastest encryption algorithm, showcasing consistently faster average times compared to AES and Blowfish.
 While AES demonstrated competitive decryption times to ChaCha20, it generally lagged behind in encryption speed, whereas Blowfish proved slower overall for both processes.
 These results offer valuable insights for researchers and developers seeking optimal encryption solutions.
 It was clear that ChaCha20 was the winner, with its on average encryption and decryption times added together to beat both Blowfish and AES.

 There are multiple unique features of ChaCha20 that may have allowed the algorithm to provide the fastest performance out of the three algorithms tested.
 Stream ciphers are generally simpler, which may make them more efficient at performing quick cryptographic transformations (4,10).
-Such mechanics include the inner boolean operations, as the algorithm specifically uses addition, rotation, and xor operations (different computational arithmetic that computers used to solve problems) for calculations and transformations (18-21).
+The algorithm employs various boolean operations, specifically utilizing addition, rotation, and XOR operations—which are different types of computational arithmetic used by computers to perform calculations and transformations (18-21).
 These operations are computationally parallelized to work quicker than the other two algorithms, which use more complex operations (18,21).
 Furthermore, both AES and Blowfish need a fast device capable of hardware acceleration (12,13).
 On the other hand, ChaCha20 works regardless of hardware capabilities (23).
 We performed our experiment on a MacBook, but we note that the results may differ if repeated on an older PC or a modern gaming PC.

-Another remaining question concerns why encryption and decryption times for algorithms either differ or stay consistent.
-AES’s encryption and decryption are very unequal (Table 1).
+Another remaining question concerns why encryption and decryption times for algorithms either differ or remain consistent.
+AES’s encryption and decryption times are notably unequal (Table 1).
 This imbalance is likely due to the differences in the key schedule process for encryption and decryption.
-During encryption, the key expansion, or the “schedule”, is straightforward, whereas decryption involves an inverse key schedule, which unlike encryption, takes less time as there are no extra processes required (24).
+While the key expansion for encryption is straightforward, it involves multiple rounds of transformations that contribute to the overall processing time.
+In contrast, decryption utilizes an inverse key schedule, which, although it may seem more complex, can be executed more quickly because it does not require the same level of additional transformations as encryption (24).
 As a result, decryption for both AES and Blowfish was faster than encryption.
-ChaCha20 also had asymmetry, yet not as large as the other two algorithms.
+ChaCha20 also exhibited asymmetry in encryption and decryption times, but this asymmetry was less pronounced than in the other two algorithms.
+This reduced asymmetry is likely related to ChaCha20's design, which employs a simpler and more efficient key schedule that does not require the same level of transformation complexity as AES and Blowfish (18, 21).
+According to research, ChaCha20's streamlined operations allow for more consistent performance across both encryption and decryption processes, resulting in less variation in processing times (18).